EaW-Team/equestria_dev/common/factions/_documentation.md

 		# NOTE : Can be a DB reference or an inline definition
 	}

-	rule_groups = {
-		# List of rule groups available for this faction
-		# NOTE : Can be a DB reference or an inline definition
-	}

 	default_rules = {
 		# List of rules to be set by default
 		# This overrides default rules defined in rule groups